emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 | GCM_SST_12 | 1 / 2<sup>96</sup> | 1 / 2<sup>96</sup> | δ ⋅ v / 2<sup>96</sup> |
 | POLY1305 | ℓ / 2<sup>103</sup> | ℓ / 2<sup>103</sup> | v ⋅ ℓ / 2<sup>103</sup> |
 | GCM | ℓ / 2<sup>128</sup> | 1 | δ&nbsp;⋅&nbsp;v<sup>2</sup>&nbsp;⋅&nbsp;ℓ&nbsp;/&nbsp;2<sup>129</sup> |
-{: #comp1 title="Comparision between AES-GCM-SST, ChaCha20-Poly1305, and AES-GCM in unicast security protocols with replay protection. v is the number of decryption queries, ℓ is the maximum length of plaintext and associated data, measured in 128-bit chunks, and δ is the Bernstein bound factor." cols="l r r r"}
+{: #comp1 title="Comparison between AES-GCM-SST, ChaCha20-Poly1305, and AES-GCM in unicast security protocols with replay protection. v is the number of decryption queries, ℓ is the maximum length of plaintext and associated data, measured in 128-bit chunks, and δ is the Bernstein bound factor." cols="l r r r"}

 {{comp2}} compares the integrity of AES-GCM-SST, ChaCha20-Poly1305 {{RFC7539}}, and AES-GCM {{RFC5116}} in unicast QUIC {{RFC9000}}{{RFC9001}}, a security protocol with mandatory replay protection, and where the combined size of plaintext and associated data is less than ≈ 2<sup>16</sup> bytes (ℓ ≈ 2<sup>12</sup>).
 GCM_SST_14 and GCM_SST_12 provide better integrity than ChaCha20-Poly1305 {{RFC7539}} and AES-GCM {{RFC5116}}, while also reducing overhead by 2–4 bytes.
 For AES-GCM-SST and ChaCha20-Poly1305, the expected number of forgeries is linear in v when replay protection is employed.
 ChaCha20-Poly1305 achieves a security level equivalent to that of an ideal MAC with a length of 91 bits.
 For AES-GCM, replay protection does not mitigate reforgeries, the expected number of forgeries grows quadratically with v, and GCM provides significantly worse integrity than AES-GCM-SST and ChaCha20-Poly1305 unless v is kept very small.
 With v = 2<sup>52</sup> as allowed for AES-GCM in QUIC {{RFC9001}}, the expected number of forgeries for AES-GCM is equivalent to that of an ideal MAC with a length of 64.4 bits.
 The effective tag length of AES-GCM in QUIC is 117 - log2(δ ⋅ v).